d-jlvc/data-ml-portfolio/Heart_Disease_Dataset/README.md

-### Titanic Dataset – Data Cleaning, Visualization & Machine Learning
+### Heart Disease Dataset – Data Cleaning, Visualization & Machine Learning
 #### Author: Danilo Jelovac

-This project focuses on a complete end-to-end workflow applied to the classic **Titanic Dataset**.
+This project focuses on a complete end-to-end workflow applied to the **Heart Disease Dataset** found on Kaggle.
 It is structured to reflect real data analysis practices: from raw data, through cleaning and feature engineering and data visualization, to model training and evaluation.

 ---